DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/EditStateManagement/Vue/description.md

 - **editing**.[changes](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#changes)
 Pending row changes.

 Use these options to access and change edit state.
-Two-way bind them to component properties so that you can get and set the options at runtime.
+Two-way bind them to UI component properties so that you can get and set the options at runtime.
 In this demo, we bind the **editRowKey** and **changes** options to computed properties and display their values under the **DataGrid**.

 **Utility Method**